Chris casually holding a beer

 What to put in a bio?

 When I look back on it, I think photography was an inevitable confluence of my parents' skillsets.
 My father, an aerospace engineer, is analytical and numbers-based.
 My mother, an interior designer, is incredible with color and spatial design.
-Photography fuses both those worlds.
+Combined with my theater background and love of people, photography fuses all of these worlds.

-I got my start in portrait work.
+I started my work in portraits.
 My background in performance helps me connect with my clients through the lens; however, I also love architectural photography and product marketing.
-I particularly enjoy using artificial lighting for the control it offers and I often blend it in with natural light for best fill ratios.
+I particularly enjoy using artificial lighting for the control it offers and I often blend it in with natural light for fill.

 I am also a Google Trusted Photographer which allows me to create 3D virtual tours of businesses on Google Street View and am a Part 107 Licensed Drone Pilot for aerial photography.